ChenLiu-1996/CitationMap/README.md

 Research areas: Machine Learning (Manifold Learning, Spatial-Temporal Dynamics, Medical Vision, AI4Science).

-## News
-**[Asking for advice]**
-1. This is my first time dealing with webscraping/crawling.
-Users have reported stability issues, and I suspect the major problems are (1) being caught by CAPTCHA or robot check, and (2) being flagged for blacklist by Google Scholar.
-If you are experienced in these areas and have good advice, I would highly appreciate a **GitHub issue or a pull request**.

-[Aug 2, 2024] Version 4.0 released >>> Logic update.
-A new input argument `affiliation_conservative`.
-If set to True, we will use **a very conservative approach to identify affiliations** which leads to **much higher precision and lower recall**.
-Many thanks to [Zhijian Liu](https://github.com/zhijian-liu) for the [helpful discussion](https://github.com/ChenLiu-1996/CitationMap/issues/8).

-[Jul 28, 2024] Version 3.10 released >>> Logic update.
-Tested on a professor's profile **with 10,000 citations**!

-[Jul 27, 2024] Version 2.0 released >>> 10x speedup with multiprocessing (1 hour to 5 minutes for my profile).

-[Jul 26, 2024] Version 1.0 released >>> First working version for my profile with 100 citations.

 ## Purpose
 This is a simple Python tool to generate an HTML citation world map from your Google Scholar ID.